luiscielak/sqdesignlabs/_pages/resume.md

 **August 2016 - June 2017**

 Taught the Essentials of Interactive Design and User Experience Design Thesis courses in the graduate User Experience and Interaction Design program.
-Mentored students and fostered educational growth through one-on-one meetings focused at improving quality of understanding concepts presented in class.
+Mentored students and fostered educational growth through one-on-one meetings focused on improving the quality of understanding of concepts presented in class.

 #### Design Consultant